CNN Exclusive: Suspect in Paul Pelosi attack had bag with zip ties, source says

 CNN previously reported that DePape confronted Pelosi and asked where his wife was, shouting, "Where is Nancy?"

-The new detail adds further understanding of what transpired during Friday's attack, in which DePape also tried to tie up Paul Pelosi, two sources told CNN on Friday.
+The new details add further understanding of what transpired during Friday's attack, in which DePape also tried to tie up Paul Pelosi, two sources told CNN on Friday.

 The cries of "Where is Nancy" had echoes of the January 6, 2021, attack on the US Capitol.